P2Tree/homework-of-machine-learning/README.md

 - ex7: K-means Clustering and Principal Component Analysis.

-- ex8: Anomaly Detection and Recommender Systems
+- ex8: Anomaly Detection and Recommender Systems.

-  ​	1 . a simple multivariable Gaussian distribution visualization
+  ​	1 . a simple multivariable Gaussian distribution visualization.

-  ​	2 . compute Gaussian estimate arguments mu and sigma2
+  ​	2 . compute Gaussian estimate arguments mu and sigma2.

-  ​	3 . compute epsion to select anomaly sample by using F1 score
+  ​	3 . compute epsion to select anomaly sample by using F1 score.

-  ​	4 . find the anomaly sample
+  ​	4 . find the anomaly sample.

+  ​	5 . [example] **Recommender Systems** , complete for cost function and gradient of X(user to feature) and Theta(movie to feature), and then regularized them.

   ​